grrrwaaa/gct753/src/pages/index.md

 By the end of the course, students will:

-* Understand the many themes of audio and multimedia programming, how they have been applied in generative and interactive arts, and how it may be extrapolated into future culture technologies.
+* Understand the many themes of audio and multimedia programming, how they have been applied in interactive arts, and how it may be extrapolated into future culture technologies.
 * Be able to apply these techniques for tasks of problem-solving as well as interactive and creative works, as demonstrated in a project portfolio.

 ### Prerequisites